AnchalSingh915/ExceptionHandlingJava/README.md

 ⚙️ Improve Code Stability: Learn how to handle errors and exceptions to prevent crashes and unexpected behavior.
 📚 Master Exception Handling: Gain hands-on experience with Java's built-in exception classes and techniques for creating custom exceptions.
 🛠️ Write Fault-Tolerant Code: Implement robust error handling practices that allow your applications to recover gracefully from unexpected situations.
-⚖️ License

-This repository is open-source and free to use!
-Feel free to modify the code, experiment with exception handling, and contribute to the repository.
-Happy coding! 🎉